mapbox/node-fontnik/README.md

 # node-fontnik

-A library that delivers a range of characters rendered as SDFs (signed distance fields) in a protobuf.
+A library that delivers a range of glyphs rendered as SDFs (signed distance fields) in a protobuf.

 ## Installing